SaschaWillems/Vulkan/README.md

 A Visual Studio (2015) solution file for compiling all examples is included with the repository.

 ### CMake
-For Linux (or if you want to use a different IDE) there is also a a CMakeLists.txt to be used with [CMake](https://cmake.org).
+For Linux (or if you want to use a different IDE) there is also a CMakeLists.txt to be used with [CMake](https://cmake.org).

 Use it to generate a platform-specific build configuration for building all examples.
 It should work with different compilers on Windows and Linux (C++11 required).